redcentre/Carbon.Example.Command/README.md

 ### Display Properties

 > The `XDisplayProperties` class used in the code contains over 250 properties which control every aspect of the report shape and appearance.
-All properties are listed in Appendix 5 of the [Carbon Scripting](#) PDF document.
+All properties are listed in Appendix 5 of the [Carbon Scripting][script] PDF document.
 The defaults are suitable for most simple usage scenarios.

 ### Report Format